michaelgraemeshort/michaelgraemeshort.github.io/about.md

 My name is Michael Graeme Short and I am a locum optometrist and married father-of-two.

 On the side, I learn about computer science and software development.
-I am also a [CMP](https://collegeofmediaandpublishing.co.uk/)-accredited proofreader and editor (not currently practising, but open to offers).
+I am also a [CMP](https://collegeofmediaandpublishing.co.uk/)-accredited proofreader and editor (out of practice, but open to offers).

 In my free time I enjoy going working out, playing guitar and reading conspiracy literature.

-Here, I work on my technical writing, because writing orders the mind.
+Blog posts here are entirely for my own benefit.
+Read at your own risk.